 His roles for Opera Australia in 2012/2013 included Mozart’s Figaro, the 1st Nazarene in a new production of Salome, Scarpia in Tosca and Schaunard in La bohème; he also covered the role of Wotan/The Wanderer in Der Ring des Nibelungen.

 In 2014, Shane Lowrencev reprised the roles of Schaunard and Escamillo and starred in two of Opera Australia’s new productions – as Prince Selim in Il turco in Italia and Leporello in Don Giovanni.
-For OA in 2015, he sings Scarpia, Leporello, Schaunard and The Count (in a new production of Le nozze di Figaro); he will also take the role of Brander in the Melbourne Symphony’s performances of Le damnation de Faust.
+The following year, he sang Scarpia, Leporello, Schaunard and The Count (in a new production of Le nozze di Figaro); he also took the role of Brander in the Melbourne Symphony’s performances of Le damnation de Faust.

 In 2016, Shane Lowrencev sings Escamillo and Schaunard for Opera Australia and appears as Hunding in Die Walküre for the Adelaide Symphony Orchestra.